 Cardamom may have antimicrobial, antioxidant, and anti-inflammatory properties.
 It might help in protecting your heart from elevated cholesterol levels and high blood pressure.
 It may also help manage diabetes and lower liver toxicity.
 It can even be used as a carminative for digestive problems as well.
 It helps alleviate oral health problems like cavities and bad breath.

-It is believed that cultivation of cardamom began in the tropical and humid climate of the Western Ghats in India.
-In botanical terms, cardamom belongs to the family of Zingibercease and its scientific name is Elettaria cardamomum.
-There are two main types or subspecies of cardamom.
-Their scientific names are Elettaria, which is called green or true cardamom, and Amomum, which stands for black, white, or red cardamom.
+Cardamom is a spice found in the form of a small pod with black seeds inside.
+It belongs to the Zingiberaceae or the ginger family.
+There are two main types or subspecies of this spice.
+Their scientific names are Elettaria, green or true cardamom, and Amomum, which represents black, white, or red cardamom.

 Health Benefits of Cardamom

 Cardamom may have been promoted in traditional medicine and suggested in medical research to have several powerful health benefits.
 The most popular are listed below.

 In contrast to ancient herbal treatments against harmful bacteria, modern antibiotics have been found to produce side effects such as inhibition of good bacteria in the intestines.
 While spices such as cardamom may not be as consistently powerful, they inhibit only infectious microbes, not beneficial probiotics.

 Studies have also suggested that cardamom may also have the potential to become an alternative therapy against antibiotic-resistant pathogens.

 May Help Improve Heart Health

 Cardamom may be protective against many heart conditions.